 Prof. Umberto Spagnolini graduated cum laude as Dottore in Ing.
 Elettronica (in 1988).
-In 1990 he joined the Dipartimento di Elettronica e Informazione, Politecnico di Milano as a Faculty member.
-Currently he is Full Professor in Telecommunications (since 2006) with research and teaching in Communication Systems, Digital Signal Processing and Statistical Signal Processing.
+In 1990 he joined the Dipartimento di Elettronica e Informazione, Politecnico di Milano as a Faculty member where he is currently Full Professor.
+Research and teaching are in Statistical Signal Processing and Wireless Communication Systems.

 In 1992 he developed the first non-destructive test system to evaluate the quality of the asphalt of road and highway in cooperation with Società Autostrade (the leading highway contractor in Italy).
 The system was based on the ground penetrating radar (GPR) concept and most of the methodologies developed during this cooperation have now become routinely employed approaches to GPR pavement profiling.
 For these innovative methodologies, he was appointed in 1995 Member of Instrumentation and Future Technologies board for GPR and in 1999 he became Associate Editor of the prestigious IEEE Transactions on Geoscience and Remote Sensing for the area of subsurface processing.